ament/ament_lint/ament_cmake_pycodestyle/doc/index.rst

 ament_cmake_pycodestyle
 =======================

-Checks the code style of Python source files using `pycodestyle
+Checks the code of Python source files against some of the style conventions in PEP 8 using `pycodestyle
 <http://pycodestyle.readthedocs.org/>`_.
 Files with the following extensions are being considered: ``.py``.